-The GRE General Test is one admissions test that can be used to apply to a wide range of master's programs, MBA, specialized master's in business, JD, and doctoral programs at top-ranked universities worldwide.
-In response to this global pandemic and with the restrictions placed on regular testing, ETS and the GRE program are proud to introduce this convenient, flexible, and most importantly safe option for you.
+The GRE general test is one admissions test that could be used to apply to a wide range of master's programs, MBA, specialized master's in business, JD, and doctoral programs at top-ranked universities worldwide.
+In response to this global pandemic and with the restrictions placed on regular testing, ETS and the GRE program are proud to introduce this convenient, flexible, and most importantly, safe option for you.

 So let's move on to eligibility, requirements, and testing accommodations.
 So where and when is the test available?
-The GRE General Test at home is available worldwide wherever the computer-delivered test is normally administered excluding mainland China and Iran.
-And I'm pleased to announce the testing is available around the clock, seven days a week.
+The GRE General Test at home is available worldwide wherever the computer-delivered test is normally administered, excluding mainland China and Iran.
+And I'm pleased to announce that testing is available around the clock, seven days a week.

 The equipment you'll be utilizing must also have access to a camera.
 It could be either a built-in camera in your computer or a separate webcam.
 You will need to show a 360-degree view of your room, including your tabletop surface before your test.

 Now you're ready to register.
-The registration process for the GRE General Test at home is somewhat different from the regular process and has two main steps, so let's take a closer look.
-Step one is to start your registration in your ETS account.
+The registration process for the GRE General Test at home is somewhat different from the regular process and has two main steps.
+So let's take a closer look.
+Step 1 is to start your registration in your ETS account.
 You will need to create an account if you don't already have one and log in.

-Follow the directions to register and select the test at home.
-You will not see any test dates here because you will need to choose your test dates later during step two.
+Follow the directions to register, and select the Test at Home.
+You will not see any test dates here because you will need to choose your test dates later during Step 2.
 Keep the following directions to continue your registration and pay for your test.
 After you finish this step, you will receive an email from ProctorU.
 The email is usually delivered within a few hours.

-Step two is where you will select your test date and time and complete your registration.
-Use the link in the email from ProctorU to access your ProctorU account and follow the directions to select your test date and time.
+Step 2 is where you will select your test date and time and complete your registration.
+Use the link in the email from ProctorU to access your ProctorU account, and follow the directions to select your test date and time.
 Look for another email when you're done that confirms your testing.
-If you need to reschedule your test, you can do so.
-But please note that this process may be different depending upon your situation.
+If you need to reschedule your test, you can do so, but please note that this process may be different depending upon your situation.

 At the end of the exam, you will have the option to report or cancel your score.
 If you choose to report, you will see your unofficial scores.
 You can choose how you want to report your scores using the ScoreSelect option, and you will also need to erase any notes that you have taken in view of the proctor.